Couchers-org/couchers/site/markdown/solutions/host-matching.md

 For the new system of searching for hosts, we want to achieve two things:

-1. making it easier to find people you will want to stay with
+1. Make it easier to find people you will want to stay with
-2. spreading hosting amongst more people to negate the [super-host effect](/issues/host-matching)
+2. Spread hosting amongst more people to negate the [super-host effect](/issues/host-matching)

-There will be no cap to the number of messages you can send.
-This will mean that you won't rely on 2 or 3 messages so you can send to a more varied group, including people with fewer references.
+**There will be no cap on the number of requests you can send.** Not needing to rely on only 2 or 3 potential hosts means you can send messages to a more varied group including people with fewer references.
 We will still incentivise personalised requests so this system isn't abused.

-Search ranking will be based on [community standing score](/solutions/reviews) rather than number of reviews.
-Hosts of very different experience levels may have similar scores, and this will allow hosting to be done by more people, expanding the community.
-Searches will also be ranked to some extent based on other, more individual factors, such as keyword matchings in your profiles and references.
-We don't want to encourage similarity too much because there is value in meeting a large variety of people, but having hosts randomised a little bit will give more people a chance to host, and spread interactions out to a more well-balanced community.
+**Search ranking will be based on [community standing score](/solutions/reviews) rather than number of reviews.** Hosts of very different experience levels may have similar scores, and this will allow hosting to be done by more people, expanding the community.
+Searches will also be ranked, to some extent, based on other, more individual factors, such as keyword matchings in your profiles and references.
+We don't want to encourage similarity too much because there is value in meeting a large variety of people, and some level of randomisation will help spread interactions out, creating a more well-balanced community.
 You will also be given more flexibility in choice with more detailed filters in your searches.